Fyoxy/ICU/README.md

 ## Usage

+### Please consider that this repository is mostly meant for my personal development.
+Do not expect this to run flawlessly in Your project as it definently might break or do something unintended!

 Be sure to run the Pigpio daemon and have a controller connected before running the executable!

 After compiling with `make` and on success, you should have `main.out` file which should be ran as sudo in order to use the GPIO library by Pigpio.